openSUSE/news-o-o/_posts/2011-11-19-opensuse-12-1-launch-feedback.markdown

 ---
 author: Andreas Jaeger
+comments: true
 date: 2011-11-19 14:27:51+00:00
 layout: post
 link: https://news.opensuse.org/2011/11/19/opensuse-12-1-launch-feedback/
+slug: opensuse-12-1-launch-feedback
-title: "openSUSE 12.1 Launch Feedback"
+title: openSUSE 12.1 Launch Feedback
+wordpress_id: 12066
 categories:
 - Distribution
 ---

 openSUSE 12.1 was launched on Wednesday and it's time to look back at the successful launch of a great distribution.

 We've seen a lot of positive feedback regarding openSUSE 12.1 via [press](http://en.opensuse.org/In_the_press), social networks, blogs etc. The interest in social media is significant with good conversations and new members, our [facebook group](http://www.facebook.com/group.php?gid=2256834487) has grown the last weeks by several hundred new members, the followers of our [@openSUSE twitter](http://twitter.com/#!/openSUSE) increase and the recently launchedÂ [ Google+ page ](https://plus.google.com/110312141834246266844/)is in the circles of over 3200 people.